lifeitech/lifeitech.github.io/_posts/2022-03-20-embedding-and-word2vec.md

 Suppose the word "vehicle" is in the training set for the embedding, but there is no ''vehicle gets....''.
 An $n$-gram model would be unable to infer a reasonable prediction from the training data.
 But a neural language model, knowing that ''car'' and ''vehicle'' have similar embeddings, should be able to generalize from the ''car'' context to assign a high enough probability to ''charged'' following ''vehicle''.

 Embeddings can also be learned during training.
-We can also initialize $\vert V\vert$ embeddings, each of dimension $d$, and directly feed them into a neural network, without using embeddings pretrained by e.g. word2vec.
+We can initialize $\vert V\vert$ embeddings, each of dimension $d$, and directly feed them into a neural network, without using embeddings pretrained by e.g. word2vec.
 In other words, we can encode each word as a one-hot vector $x$ of size $\vert V\vert\times1$, with value $1$ in some index and $0$ otherwise, and initialize a random $d\times\vert V\vert$ matrix $E$ as the embedding matrix.
 The product $Ex$ then selects the embedding for word $x$.
 The language model becomes

 $$
 \begin{align*}